 Space-conditioning equipment accounts for 32 % of electricity use in homes and 17 % in commercial buildings , annually costing $49 Billion and $21 Billion USD respectively.
 For this reason, reaching the goal of net-zero energy buildings requires high-efficiency air-conditioning and heat-pump systems.
 These systems must accommodate the shifting building load paradigm brought about by concurrent advances in insulation, lower infiltration, and more efficient appliances with smart controls.

-The project focuses on evaluating space-conditioning options for energy-efficient residences, where environmental chambers and the NIST Net-Zero Energy Residential Test Facility (NZERTF) serve as test beds for experimental verification.
+(Tasks 1-4): The project focuses on evaluating space-conditioning options for energy-efficient residences, using environmental chambers in Building 226 and the NIST Net-Zero Energy Residential Test Facility (NZERTF) as test beds for experimental studies.
 Heating and cooling loads in the NZERTF will be recorded and documented in detail and serve as the benchmark for comparing alternative space-conditioning-equipment configurations.
 Through data analysis and simulations, the project will explore space-conditioning options for different climatic locations in search of optimal solutions for these localities.
 This project will also develop simulation models for vapor-compression systems, the dominant technology for comfort space conditioning.
-These models will be used to evaluate different system configurations for energy-efficient homes.
+These models will be used to evaluate different system configurations targeting energy-efficient homes.

 Objective: Develop and deploy the measurement science to support the development and implementation of the most efficient and cost-effective space-conditioning options for energy-efficient buildings.